lighterio/omen/README.md

 across 2 US locales, your host pattern might look like:
 `"omen-us(east|west)-(1-5).domain.tld"`.

-### options.isClientOnly (Default: false
+### options.isClientOnly (Default: false)
 If the current process needs to access the ring, but will not store data as a peer, it should set `isClientOnly` to true.
 The default is **false**.

-### options.discoverDelay (Default: 1e3
+### options.pingDelay (Default: 1e3)
-The discover delay is the number of milliseconds a peer waits between attempts to discover all peers.
+The ping delay is the number of milliseconds a peer waits between attempts to discover all peers or heartbeats to a peer to verify the connection and to measure latency.
 The default is **1,000** (one second).

-### options.heartbeatDelay
-The heartbeat delay is the number of milliseconds between heartbeat requests which ping a random peer in order to measure latency.
-The default is **100** milliseconds.

 ### options.log
 Omen can use a custom log.
 The default is **console**.